VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • Federation staff RPL applications must be conducted in accordance with the Federation Staff RPL Guidelines.

 2.2 Enrol into qualification indicating units for which RPL is being applied.
-Education Manager/Assessor in conjunction with the student/CRM team
+Program Manager/Assessor in conjunction with the student/CRM team

 Confirm students understanding that RPL entails no training and is an assessment process only.